d4n3436/Fergun.Interactive/README.md

 ### Q: When sending ephemeral messages, the cancellation/timeout/success action is not executed.
 Why?

-A: Currently these actions are not supported with ephemeral messages.
-More info [here](https://github.com/d4n3436/Fergun.Interactive/issues/1).
+~~A: Currently these actions are not supported with ephemeral messages.
+More info [here](https://github.com/d4n3436/Fergun.Interactive/issues/1).~~

+A: Ephemeral messages now support the cancellation/timeout/success actions with some limitations.
+There's more info about the limitations in the description of the `ephemeral` parameter, in `SendPaginatorAsync()` and `SendSelectionAsync()`.

 ### Q: Can I use reactions and buttons simultaneously in a paginator/selection?

-A: Currently no, but I'm planning to add support for multiple input types.
+~~A: Currently no, but I'm planning to add support for multiple input types.~~

+A: Yes, update to the latest version.

 ## Additions/Changes from Discord.InteractivityAddon